alecazam/kram/kram-profile/README.md

 kram-profile
 ==========

-This profiler current wraps SwiftUI atop a WKWebView running the Perfetto TraceViewer.
-Directories are searched, and files are open.
-Supported files are added to a file list, and then can quickly view these in Perfetto.
+kram-profile wraps SwiftUI atop a WKWebView running the Perfetto TraceViewer.
+A dev can open directories or files of traces.
+Supported files are added to a list to quickly view these in Perfetto.
 The app is multidocument.
+Each window is a single instance of Pefertto TraceViewer that is loaded once.
+The sandboxed SwiftUI acts as the bridge to the native file system, which the TraceViewer browser sandbox lacks.

 Flamegraphs are key to all profiling.
 Why look at giant table of numbers when you can see them visually.
-This also needs to be a dyanmic graph that you can zoom in and hover over.
+Flamegraphs also need to be dynamic and display hover tips and details.
 Fortunately there are several tools now supporting flamegraphs.
+Perfetto is one such tool.

-This is also a discussion of profilers and techniques for profiling.
+This is also a discussion of profilers and optimizing.

 Supported files